 Resources to support pupil mental health and well-being:

 - The British Red Cross have created new resources to help with the return to school and the recovery.
 The aim is to help children and young people prepare for the return, cope with the changes, reflect on the crisis and build their resilience.
 The resources are for primary and secondary pupils and there are lessons on staying safe, preparing for the future and coping with change.

 - Place2Be have provided a range of activities for teachers to boost pupils’ well-being, particularly if they are finding the changes unsettling.

 - The Anna Freud National Centre for Children and Families has provided advice and support for children and young people during this period of disruption who may already be vulnerable or suffering from mental health difficulties.

 - Mentally Healthy Schools have created free toolkits full of useful resources and guidance for school staff, parents and carers to promote children’s mental health and well-being.
 You need to register for free to access the resources.
-They have also produced a toolkit focused on ensuring that the return to classrooms in September is a mentally healthy one.
-The resources are in two sections: one section is full of resources for parents and carers, featuring activities and tips for how to prepare their child for re-starting school in September; the other section is focused on resources for schools for use in the autumn term or when planning for the new school year.
+They also produced a toolkit focused on ensuring that the return to classrooms last September was a mentally healthy one.
+The resources are in two sections: one section is full of resources for parents and carers, featuring activities and tips for how to prepare their child for re-starting school ; the other section is focused on resources for schools for use when planning for the new school year.